jeremymv2/chef-server-1/README.md

 # chef-server

-chef-server will run Chef Server 12 in an Ubuntu Trusty 14.04 LTS container.
+chef-server will run latest Chef Server 12 in an Ubuntu Trusty 14.04 LTS container.
 Image Size: Approximately 1GB

-This is a fork of: [base/chef-server](https://registry.hub.docker.com/u/base/chef-server/).
+This is a fork of: [c-buisson/chef-server](https://github.com/c-buisson/chef-server)

+WORK IN PROGRESS!!!

+## Quickstart

+1. `./build`
+2. `./run`

 ## Environment
 ##### Protocol / Port
 Chef is running over HTTPS/443 by default.
 You can however change that to another port by adding `-e SSL_PORT=new_port` to the `docker run` command below and update the expose port `-p` accordingly.

 ##### SSL certificate